Powered by

 How is the allocation of the pond done?

-Under the policies of the Madhya Pradesh government, communities such as Kahar, Bind, Mallah, Kevat, among others, are prioritized when awarding leases for fish farming in ponds.
-This span up to one hectare of water area.
+Under the policies of the Madhya Pradesh government, communities such as Kahar, Bind, Mallah, and Kevat, among others, are prioritized when awarding leases for fish farming in ponds.
+This spans up to one hectare of water area.
 Applicants from the general category are only considered if no applicants from these selected communities come forward to apply for the lease.
-These leases are allocated for a duration of 10 years, during which the government also provides financial subsidies for fish farming.
+These leases are allocated for 10 years, during which the government also provides financial subsidies for fish farming.
 However, there have been incidents in Madhya Pradesh where these allocation rules for ponds have been disregarded.

 publive-image